JKirk865/LRUCache/README.md

 ## What is an LRU Cache?
 A Least Recently Used (LRU) Cache organizes items in order of use, allowing you to quickly identify which item hasn't been used for the longest amount of time.
-It is a common cache to use when the backing store is slow and the application frequently retrieves the same information by unique key frequently.
+It is a common cache to use when the backing store is slow and the application frequently retrieves the same information (by a unique key) frequently.

 ## Why did I develop this code?
-I was asking to develop an LRU Cache in an technical interview but at that time I was not familiar with the concept, so it does not go well.
+I was asked to develop an LRU Cache in an technical interview but at that time I was not familiar with the concept.
 I was looking for a suitable project to investigate new-to-me C# concepts and selected this.

 ## History of the project

 **Version 1**
 A singly linked list that was not thread safe and had poor O(N) performance issues.
-This version is buried deep in the repo history and has no business bring reviewed.
+This version is buried deep in the repo history and has no business being reviewed.

 **LRUCache_lock**
 A fast O(1) implemented as a generic allowing the user to define their own key/value structure.
 While this version is thread-safe it does so with a single lock shared for all the operations.
 But, it is still faster than the "LRUCache_nolock" version discussed below until the user applies MANY asynchronous operations.
-When my first linked list implementation had such poor performance I investigated other architecture and found this inspiration from a developer *"yozaam"*
+When my first linked list implementation had such poor performance I investigated other architectures and found this inspiration from a developer *"yozaam"*
 (https://www.youtube.com/watch?v=zDknUrGFoxI&t)

 **LRUCache_nolock**
 A fast O(1) implemented as a generic allowing the user to define their on Key/Value structure.
 This implementation is "lock free" and more ideal for highly multi-threaded users.
-It architecture is the same the  "LRUCache_lock" but makes us of a lock free doubly linked list class that I did not write.
+It architecture is the same as "LRUCache_lock" but makes use of a lock free doubly linked list class that I did not write.
 The underlying data structure is borrowed from *https://github.com/c7hm4r/LockFreeDoublyLinkedList* which is C# .Net Core 2.0 implementation of the paper *Lock-free deques and doubly linked lists” by Håkan Sundell and Philippas Tsigas (2008)*.